hardhats/vista-install-docs/New/InitializeVistA.rst

 the command line and the change you made will be saved.
 At a minimum, assign EVE as the PRIMARY MENU and enter IRM (it's the only choice) as SERVICE/SECTION.
 If you plan to use CPRS, enter OR CPRS GUI CHART as a SECONDARY MENU OPTION.
 Enter other data as you deem appropriate.
+If DISUSER or Termination Reason is set, use the '@' to delete both of them.

 .. figure::
    images/InitializeVistA/pic25.gif